mi-mran/sql-notes/README.md

 start with all fields in 1 table | create entity-relationship model normalisation to split fields into separate tables | data & relationships represented graphically

+### Rules of Modelling

+Useful to maintain integrity of stored data by introducting constraints.

+1. Relation names are distinct from all other relation names in the relational schema
+2. 1 cell corresponds to 1 atomic value
+3. Attributes in relations have distinct names
+4. Values of an attribute are from the same domain
+5. No duplicate tuples in a relation
+6. Order of attributes does not have any significance
+7. Order of tuples has no significance

 ### Normalisation

 1. 1st Normal Form (1NF): domain only has atomic values (each row cannot contain more than 1 value)
 2. 2nd Normal From (2NF): table is in 1NF and if there is a relation where primary key has multiple attributes, non-key attributes that are dependent on primary key should be separated
 3. 3rd Normal Form (3NF): table is in 2NF and there should not be non-key attributes where a non-key attribute can be determined by another non-key attribute

+### Relationships